Homomorphisms between braid groups: Proof of the main theorem

-\emph{Case 2: $M_P$ has two components, both fixed by $\rho$.} Since the components of $M_P$ are both fixed by $\rho$, we may apply the interior/exterior decomposition from Section~\ref{sec:pkg}.
+\emph{Case 2: $M_P$ has two components, both fixed by $\rho$.} Since the components of $M_P$ are both fixed by $\rho$, we may again apply Lemma~\ref{lem:pkg}.

-The map $\rho_e$ has cyclic image, since its image is the cyclic group $\B_2$.
-In fact the image must lie in $\B_2^2$ since the components of $M_P$ are both fixed.
-Therefore, after modifying $\rho$ by a transvection, we may assume that $\rho_e$ is trivial.
+The exterior map $\rho_e^{M_P}$ has cyclic image, since its image is a subgroup of the cyclic group $\PB_2$.
+Therefore, after modifying $\rho$ by a transvection, we may assume that $\rho_e^{M_P}$ is trivial.

-The interior component of $\rho_i$ is
+The interior component of $\rho_i^{M_P}$ is

-It follows from Corollary~\ref{cor:castel} and the fact that each element of $\Aut(\B_n)$ is induced by a homeomorphism of $\D_n$ that, up to post-composing $\rho$ by an automorphism of $\B_{2n}$, each of the two components of $\rho_i$ is a transvection of either the identity map, the inversion map, or the trivial map, and further that at most one of the factors is the inversion map.
+It follows from Theorem~\ref{thm:castel} (or induction) and the fact that each element of $\Aut(\B_n)$ is induced by a homeomorphism of $\D_n$ that, up to almost-conjugation, each of the two components of $\rho_i$ is a transvection of either the identity map, the inversion map, or the trivial map, and further that at most one of the factors is the inversion map.
 It now follows from Lemma~\ref{lem:pkg} that $\rho$ is equivalent to either the trivial homomorphism, the diagonal inclusion, or the flip-diagonal inclusion.